 Your publish is taking longer than expected.
-To continue waiting for it to finish, click here.and
+To continue waiting for it to finish, click here.

 FTPConnectionClosedException: Connection closed without indication.